FrozenBirdXD/2023-hacking-challenge-writeup/Crypto/Pixelbrei.md

 And there you have it.
 The flag is conveniently written in the middle of the image.
 Flag: **HSAINNOS{57820d3c}**.

 ## Intended way
-There are 3 images given, but only 1 is needed to find to solution, why?
+There are 3 images given, but only 1 is needed to find the solution, why?
 The intended way to solve this problem is to use additive mixing.
 Additive mixing is used in digital graphics, electronics, and other fields.
 When you encounter the term RGB, for example, in picture editing software, it refers to the three fundamental colors red, green and blue.